Template Customization Guide

 Add U3D CORE to Each Scene

-Drag U3D CORE - DO NOT DELETE prefab into each scene
+Drag U3D CORE - DO NOT DELETE into each scene

 3